openannotation/annotator-wordpress/README.md

 accessible at http://<blogaddress>/wp-admin/plugins.php.

-You will also need to sign up at [AnnotateIt](http://annotateti.org) and fill  in your account id and authentication token in the Plugin settings page.
+You will also need to sign up at [AnnotateIt](http://annotateti.org) and fill in your _Account ID_ and _Auth Token_ details in the Plugin settings page.